Sam-foster/Project/readme.md

 * <b>Footer</b>
   * The footer contains all the social links to find The Spectator on clicking them opens a new tab and take the user to the site.
-  * I also added the "never miss a game" which allows the user to input there email address and will recieve all upcomming events.
+  * I also added the "never miss a game" which allows the user to input there email address and will receive all upcoming events.

 ![Main page](assets/readme-images/footer1.png)

 ### Features to be implemented in the future
   * The site would be great with an online booking portal.
-  * The site would also benifit from a video tour as soon as you access the site.
+  * The site would also benefit from a video tour as soon as you access the site.
-  * The site would also do well with a reviiew section.
+  * The site would also do well with a review section.

   <hr>